krangelov/daison/doc/tutorial.md

 ```SQL
 SELECT id,avg_grade FROM students WHERE avg_grade > 4 AND avg_grade < 5
 ```
 In this example we used an index instead of a table.
 The `from` function works just as well but now it returns not the table row, but only the primary key.
-As in the relational databases, the tables contain the data, while the indices contain a mapping from a value to a list of primary keys whose rows are indexed under that value.
+As in the relational databases, the tables contain the data, while the indices contain a mapping from a value to the list of primary keys whose rows are indexed under that value.
 This is reflected accordingly in the type signatures for `from`.

-Another thing to note is that when `from` is used with a restriction then it also returns the actual matching key when it si used with a table, or the matching value when it is used with an index.
+Another thing to note is that when `from` is used with a restriction then it also returns the actual matching key when it is used with a table, or the matching value when it is used with an index.
 This makes sense.
-When you use the `at` primitive then you already know the right key/value, but when you restriction then you only specify a filter, and then it is useful to get the actual key or value.
+When you use the primitive  `at` then you already know the right key/value, but when you use restriction then it only acts as a filter, and therefor it is useful to get the actual key or value.

 A bit more about the `Restriction` type.
 A restriction can be either `everything`, `asc` or `desc`.
 All the three doesn't put any constraint on the selection.
 They basically say give me all rows.
 In addition `asc`/`desc` says that the result must be sorted in asceding/descending order.
 Note that ordering is done by a generic ordering function which is based on the `Data` instance.
 Even if you define a custom `Ord` instance this would not affect the ordering in Daison.
 The generic ordering follows the strategy used for the automatic derivation of `Ord`, so if you use `deriving Ord` you will get consistent results.
 The reason for that choice is that it lets us to avoid deserializing all key values when we do search in an index.

-A restriction can be modified with zero or more of the (^<), (^<=), (^>) or (^>=) operators.
+Lastly, a restriction can be modified with zero or more of the (^<), (^<=), (^>) or (^>=) operators.
 This lets so you to specify an open or closed interval of allowed values.
 Any other constraint should be placed as an ordinary guard, for example:
 ```haskell
 runDaison db ReadMode $ do
   select [n | n <- from numbers everything ^> 1, isPrimeNumber n]